clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/bare-metal-install.rst

 System requirements
 *******************

-Before you begin, verify your system meets the requirements to install |CL|:
+Assure that your target system supports the installation:

 * :ref:`system-requirements`
 * :ref:`compatibility-check`